 Guide to Vermont Car Insurance

-In Vermont, motorists are required to have certain insurance coverages.
-According to Vermont state statute 23 V.S.A. § 800, drivers must purchase liability insurance.
+In Vermont, motorists are required to have certain insurance coverage types.
+According to Vermont state statute 23 V.S.A. § 800, drivers must purchase bodily injury & property damage liability insurance.
 Drivers are also required to have uninsured motorist coverage as well as uninsured property damage coverage.

 Key Takeaways

-- If you can’t provide proof of valid car insurance, you will be fined for $500.
+- If you can’t provide proof of valid car insurance, you may be fined for up to $500.
 You have 20 days to show the proof of coverage or your driver’s license will be suspended until you present the document.

 - Vermont residents can request the DMV to re-examine neighbors, friends or family members they consider unsafe drivers.

-- Add-on Medical Payments: In the event an accident results in bodily injury to either yourself or the other person involved, medical payments coverage will reimburse you for any medical expenses incurred.
+- Add-on Medical Payments: In the event an accident results in bodily injury to either yourself or the other person involved, medical payments coverage will reimburse you for any medical expenses incurred, up to your policy’s limits.

 - Add-on Collision: There are many dirt roads in Vermont, as well as oversized tractors and commercial trucks traveling down the road, so adding collision coverage is a great idea for state residents.